ISISComputingGroup/ibex_developers_manual/Reflectometry-Geometry-Components.md

 ### Events

 The whole system of readbacks, and to lesser extend setpoints, work on events being passed between the various classes.
 We have tried very hard not to bind the components to any of part of the system directly so that the component layer can act independently.
-To so this events are monitored with observers.
-This has mostly be successful but it does get slightly complicated what the events are and where the go so we will present what events we have and where they go for a typical beamline.
+To so this events are listened to by the observing classes.
+This has mostly be successful but it does get slightly complicated to understand what the events are and where the go so we will present what events we have and where they go for a typical beamline.

 #### Defining, Triggering and Observing an Event

-The event is captured using a single class, this can be whatever you need but the trend at the moment is to use a data class (there are still quite a few named tuples about).
+The event is captured using a single class, this can be whatever you need but the future direction is to use a data class (there are still some legacy named tuples).
 For example:

 ```
 @dataclass()